dasjyotishka/Methane-plume-detection-from-satellite-images/README.md

-# Methane-plume-detection-from-images
+# Methane-plume-detection-from-satellite-images

 The goal of this project is to implement a classifier that predicts whether an image contains a methane plume or not.
+The final deliverable also included a web application mockup which displays the classification result when an user uploads an image.
 The project was implemented based on the course on AI for good in association with ESSEC-CentraleSupélec and QuantumBlack McKinsey, France.
 # Names of the students working on the project:

 1. Jyotishka Das(jyotishka.das@essec.edu)